kmichali/ReCoDE-contribute/README.md

 Your exemplar will be presented in a GitHub repository within the Imperial College organisation.
 The name will begin with ReCoDE-name-of-project.
 We usually present the project using MkDocs, so you will start with a template repository that is MkDocs ready. **Jay's contribution here**.

 ## Register your interest
-Plase fill out this form to pitch a project.
+Plase fill out this form to pitch an exemplar.

 ## Questions?
 Please email to [Katerina Michalickova](mailto:k.michalickova@imperial.ac.uk).